Topological phase diagrams of in-plane field polarized Kitaev magnets

-For visualizations, we set $J=0$, and calculate $\nu$ over the spherical parameter space defined by $K^2 + \Gamma^2 + {\Gamma'}^2 = 1$, at the field angles $\beta=0, \pi / 24, \pi / 12, \pi / 8, \pi / 6$.
-The results are plotted \footnote{We have used the stereographic projection $( \Gamma / ( 1 \pm K ), \Gamma' / ( 1 \pm K) )$, where the plus (minus) sign is for $K>0$ ($K<0$).} in Figs.~\ref{figure:phasedeg000N}-\ref{figure:phasedeg300S}, mainly on the hemisphere with $K < 0$ relevant to Kitaev magnets, while that with $K > 0$ can be related by $( \theta , \phi ) \longrightarrow ( \pi - \theta, \pi + \phi )$ as discussed in the previous paragraph.
+For visualizations, we set $J=0$ and calculate $\nu$ over the spherical parameter space defined by $K^2 + \Gamma^2 + {\Gamma'}^2 = 1$, at the field angles $\beta=0, \pi / 24, \pi / 12, \pi / 8, \pi / 6$, see Figs.~\ref{figure:phasedeg000N}-\ref{figure:phasedeg300S} \footnote{We have used the stereographic projection $( \Gamma / ( 1 \pm K ), \Gamma' / ( 1 \pm K) )$, where the plus (minus) sign is for the $K>0$ ($K<0$) hemisphere.}.
 We make two observations, with the understanding that all angles mentioned below are defined modulo $\pi / 3$.
-First, there exist both parameter regions with topological magnons and those without for $\beta \neq \pi / 6$, unlike the case of an out-of-plane field where topological magnons exist throughout the parameter space whenever the band gap is finite, due to the $C_3$ symmetry about the $c$ axis \cite{PhysRevB.98.060404,2203.06678}.
-On the other hand, topological magnons are forbidden at $\beta = \pi / 6$ due to the $C_2$ symmetry about the $b$ axis \cite{PhysRevLett.126.147201,PhysRevResearch.3.013179}.
-Second, the total area $A$ of parameter regions with topological magnons is maximal at $\beta = 0$.
-As $\beta$ increases, $A$ first decreases and reaches a local minimum at $\beta = \pi / 12$, then increases again and approaches $A_\mathrm{max}$ as $\beta \longrightarrow \pi / 6$.
-There is a discontinuity at $\beta = \pi / 6$ as $A$ is forced to $0$ by symmetry.
-We plot $A$ as a function of $\beta$ for the range $\beta \in [ 0 , \pi / 3 ]$ in Fig.~\ref{figure:area}.
-The second observation implies that one is most likely to find topological magnons in a Kitaev magnet dominated by nearest neighbor anisotropic interactions when the in-plane field is along the $a$ axis.
+First, for $\beta \neq \pi / 6$, there exist both parameter regions with topological magnons and those without.
+For $\beta = \pi / 6$, topological magnons are altogether forbidden due to a $C_2$ symmetry \cite{PhysRevLett.126.147201,PhysRevResearch.3.013179}.
+Second, the total area $A$ of the parameter regions with $\nu=\pm 1$ is maximal at $\beta = 0$, which implies that, for a Kitaev magnet dominated by nearest neighbor anisotropic interactions, topological magnons are most likely found when the in-plane field is along the $a$ axis \footnote{A plot of $A ( \beta ) $ is shown in the Supplemental Material \cite{supplement}.}.